A 3-Day Clinic For Skiers Who Prefer Groomed Runs

 Do I have to be a Baby Boomer to ski with SKI FOR LIFE?

-No, you do not have to be a Baby Boomer to take a SKI FOR LIFE lesson.
+No, you do not have to be a Baby Boomer to take a SKI FOR LIFE clinic.
 It is appropriate for intermediate skiers of all adult ages.
 The average age of our clients ranges from the 40’s to the 70’s.

 SKI FOR LIFE approach is based around building a foundation of better balance, more control, greater efficiency and less fatigue using smart tactics that don’t require a high degree of athleticism, are low impact, easy on your knees and back with no need for fast reflexes.
 At a higher level, the lesson introduces life-long skills that enable you to break out of the intermediate-rut, and gain enjoyment from being able to ski any groomed terrain on mountain.
 You learn some skills to deal with ‘yikes’ terrain like icy spots, flat light, double fall lines, clumps of loose snow and crowded runs.

 Where is the Ski for Life Clinic Taught?

 On Snowmass Mountain

 Will we ski any mogul runs or only groomed runs during the 3-day SKI FOR LIFE clinic?